Special-K-s-Flightsim-Bots/DCSServerBot/docs/installation/dcsserverbot.md

 > Stop all running DCS servers, because some files in the installation directory must be modified!

 Start the bot by double click on `rum.cmd`
-- This script checks if a [virtual environment] exists.
+- This script checks if an [virtual environment] exists.
 If not it will be created.
 - `run.py` will be executed
     - It will perform some checks to see if the configuration is valid and nothing is broken
     - The Database tables will be created